apparebit/prettypretty/docs/src/installation.md

 $ cargo install prettypretty
 ```

-For Python, `uv`, `pip, or whatever else strikes your fancy are all good.
+For Python, `uv`, `pip`, or whatever else strikes your fancy are all good.
 To
 namespace package management functionality, the incantation for `uv` even
 mentions `pip`:

 ```sh
 $ uv pip install prettypretty
 ```

+The package's `pyproject.toml` configures the Python build to also enable the
+`pyffi` feature flag.

 When building the extension module from source, installation may take a moment.
 It also involves one more tool, [`maturin`](https://github.com/PyO3/maturin).
 It